How do you start writing?

 -

-You’ll be surprised by your own writing.
+You’ll practice the art of creative curiosity.
+This will trigger your imagination reliably, and get you used to more creative exploration in your writing life.
+Something unpredictable will happen in every practice session.
+You’ll feel surprised by your own writing.
 You’ll learn things about your characters, your sentences, and your stories that you didn’t expect.
 You’ll find delight and pleasure in your creative life.

 -